entzik/status-machina/README.md

 }
 ```

 Please remember the stash only exists during the lifecycle of the transition where it was defined.
+Once the transition completes, it will be discarded.

 #### Transition Guards